zhouwg/kantv/README.md

 - Well-maintained "workbench" for LLM(Large Language Model) researchers/developers who was interested in practise state-of-the-art AI tech(such as [llama.cpp](https://github.com/ggerganov/llama.cpp)) in real scenario on Android phone/device, or Run/experience LLM model(such as llama-2-7b, baichuan2-7b, qwen1_5-1_8b, gemma-2b, DeepSeek) on Android phone/device using the magic llama.cpp

-- Well-maintained "workbench" for <a href="https://github.com/ggerganov/ggml">GGML</a> beginners to study internal mechanism of GGML inference framework on Android phone/device(<a href="https://github.com/zhouwg/kantv/issues/121">PoC:Qualcomm QNN backend for ggml finished from 03/29/2024 to 04/26/2024</a>)
+- Well-maintained "workbench" for <a href="https://github.com/ggerganov/ggml">GGML</a> beginners to study internal mechanism of GGML inference framework on Android phone/device

 - Well-maintained <b>turn-key / self-contained</b> project for AI researchers(whom mightbe not familiar with <b>regular Android software development</b>)/developers/beginners focus on edge/device-side AI learning / R&D activity, some AI R&D activities (AI algorithm validation / AI model validation / performance benchmark in ASR, LLM, TTS, NLP, CV......field) could be done by Android Studio IDE + a powerful Android phone very easily

 ### Highlight

-As far as I know, probably be the first <a href="https://github.com/zhouwg/kantv/issues/246">open-source implmentation of ggml-qnn</a>
+As far as I know, probably be the first <a href="https://github.com/zhouwg/ggml-hexagon/discussions/18">open-source implmentation of ggml-qnn/ggml-hexagon</a>

 ### Supported Chipset